UPPMAX/UPPMAX-documentation/docs/software/create_singularity_container_for_r_package.md

 # Create a Singularity container for an R package

+There are multiple ways how to [create a Singularity container](singularity.md).

 This page shows how to create a Singularity container for an R package.

 Although the `R_Packages` [module](../cluster_guides/modules.md)